- Books & Media

 Library materials that are stored at the Annex may be used in the reading room during hours the Annex is open.
 Materials from Special Collections and University Archives (SC/UA) that are stored at the Annex cannot be consulted on-site; see "Archival Materials at the Annex" below for instructions on requesting these materials.

 The stacks in the Annex are closed to patrons and browsing is not permitted.
 Annex staff retrieve requested library materials from the shelves.
-To expedite retrieval of library materials for on-site use, users are advised to call ahead to the Annex at 848-445-2089.
-Please search the Library Catalog for the title and call number of the items you wish to use before calling the Annex.
+To expedite retrieval of library materials for on-site use, users may call ahead to the Annex at 848-445-2089.
+Please search the for the title and call number of the items you wish to use before calling the Annex.

 Circulation of Annex Materials